bhalgalix/lottery-Dapp/README.md

-# Voting App
+# Lottery Dapp

-This is a project that let people vote for candidates using Ethereum.
+This is a project that let people play a lottery game using Ethereum.

-## Description

-There are candidates that need to be declared on the compilation process.
-After that, each user can vote once to their desired candidate.

 ## Install: